If you are an Amazon seller, there are many good reasons for getting an Amazon trademark registration for your brand or product name.

 Perfecting your exclusive rights and enrolling in the Amazon Brand Registry each require federal trademark registration.
 Many eager sellers are surprised to learn that the trademark registration process can be complex and take months (or longer).
-So, here are some steps to effective trademark registration:
+So, here are some steps to effective Amazon trademark registration:

 1. Get help from an affordable trademark attorney.

-Like many things, it’s possible to get a trademark registration yourself—you will save some money if you pull it off.
+Like many things, it’s possible to get an Amazon trademark registration yourself—you will save some money if you pull it off.
 But, trademark registration is a legal process with several hurdles.
 One Stanford study shows that DIYers succeed less than 50% of the time.
 Delays, failure, wasted filing fees, and costly rebranding can be painful.

 Online trademark filing services (e.g., Legal Zoom) can be a bit better than DIY, but they still skimp to keep costs down, which can lead to similar problems.